 Who I share your data with

-At this time, I don’t keep mailing lists or have any direct ecommerce so have no payment gateway.
+At this time, I don’t keep mailing lists or have any direct ecommerce so have no payment gateway on my website.
 That means, I don’t need to collect or share any of that type of personal data with anyone, either.